Gmina Cedry Wielkie

 Gmina Cedry Wielkie is a rural gmina (administrative district) in Gdańsk County, Pomeranian Voivodeship, in northern Poland.
 Its seat is the village of Cedry Wielkie, which lies approximately 15 km east of Pruszcz Gdański and 20 km south-east of the regional capital Gdańsk.

 The gmina covers an area of 124.28 km2, and as of 2006 its total population is 6,156.

 Villages

-Gmina Cedry Wielkie contains the villages and settlements of Błotnik, Cedry Małe, Cedry Wielkie, Długie Pole, Giemlice, Kiezmark, Koszwały, Leszkowy, Miłocin, Miłocin Drugi, Serowo, Stanisławowo, Szerzawa, Szewce Gdańskie, Trutnowy, Trzcinisko and Wocławy.
+Gmina Cedry Wielkie contains the villages and settlements of Błotnik, Cedry Małe, Cedry Wielkie, Długie Pole, Giemlice, Kiezmark, Koszwały, Leszkowy, Miłocin, Miłocin Drugi, Serowo, Stanisławowo, Szerzawa, Trutnowy, Trzcinisko and Wocławy.

 Neighbouring gminas

 Gmina Cedry Wielkie is bordered by the city of Gdańsk and by the gminas of Ostaszewo, Pruszcz Gdański, Stegna and Suchy Dąb.